devilry/devilry_file_upload/docs/source/examples.rst

     $ python examples/server.py

 Then open your browser at http://localhost:8000/examples/.
 The source code for the examples are in ``examples/``.
+The upload API used by the examples puts files in ``examples/uploads/``.
 Each example is explained below.
 You should start with :doc:`examples/simple`.

 .. note::